-By Dr. Jonathan Zaff, CERES Institute for Children & Youth When Shannon Varga and I developed the Webs of Support framework, we focused our attention on the lives of young people.
-We described how young people need an anchoring relationship; an adult they know they can turn to when they need help to solve a […]
+By Dr. Jonathan Zaff, Reprinted from the CERES Institute for Children & Youth When Shannon Varga and I developed the Webs of Support framework, we focused our attention on the lives of young people.
+We described how young people need an anchoring relationship; an adult they know they can turn to when they need help […]

 Topics of Interest